kean/articles/2021-11-22-api-client.markdown

 ### cURL

 [cURL](https://curl.se) doesn't need an introduction.
-There is an [extension](https://gist.github.com/kean/cacb6d2e6bafa912bf130d3db1c2f116) to `URLRequest` that I borrowed from `Alamfire` that I love.
+There is an [extension](https://gist.github.com/kean/cacb6d2e6bafa912bf130d3db1c2f116) to `URLRequest` that I borrowed from Alamofire that I love.
 It creates a cURL command for `URLRequest`.

 Ideally, you should call `cURLDescription` on task's [`currentRequest`](https://developer.apple.com/documentation/foundation/urlsessiontask/1411649-currentrequest) - it's has all of the cookies and [additional HTTP headers](https://developer.apple.com/documentation/foundation/urlsessionconfiguration/1411532-httpadditionalheaders) automatically added by the system.

 ## Final Thoughts

-Before I started using Async/Wwait in Swift, I thought it was mostly syntax sugar, but oh how wrong I was.
+Before I started using Async/Await in Swift, I thought it was mostly syntax sugar, but oh how wrong I was.
 The way Async/Await is integrated into the language is just brilliant.
-It solves a bunch of common problems in an elegant way.
-I think in the future async APIs should be defined exclusively using async functions – bye callbacks and `[weak self]`.
+It solves a bunch of common problems in an elegant way and I barely touched the surface in this article.
+In the future async APIs should be defined exclusively using async functions – bye callbacks and `[weak self]`.

-If you want to learn more about Async/Await and Structured Concurrency, look no further than this [WWDC21 session videos](https://developer.apple.com/videos/wwdc2021/).
+If you want to learn more about Async/Await and Structured Concurrency, look no further than this year [WWDC session videos](https://developer.apple.com/videos/wwdc2021/).
 They are all fantastically well made, and, if you want to dive a bit deeper, read the Swift Evolution proposals.

 If you just look at the surface level, let's see how much code I wrote to implement most of the features from this article: